cvg25/hand-eye_calibration/README.md

 6. Open the `configurations/calibrate_config.json` file and fill in the parameters:
   - __calibration_type__:
-    - "EYE_IN_HAND": the camera mounted on the robot. (eye-in-hand)
+    - "EYE_IN_HAND": the camera mounted on the robot.
-    - "EYE_TO_HAND": the camera is fixed to the workspace and independent of robot moves. (eye-to-hand)
+    - "EYE_TO_HAND": the camera is fixed to the workspace and independent of robot moves.
   - __calib_grid_step__: it defines the step distance in meters between "photo positions". (e.g. 0.05 meters)
   - __workspace_limits__: it is a cube defined by 3 points (X,Y,Z) from the robots' base.
 Inside this cube the robot will move to the different "photo positions" parameterized by __calib_grid_step__ to capture a data point.
 It is important to take into account that the closest distance from the camera to the checkerboard is higher than the minZ value of the depth channel.
 Note: on RealSense D415, minZ is 0.5 meters. shape = (3,2). rows = X, Y, Z. colums = MIN, MAX values.
-  - __reference_point_offset__: it is the point (X,Y,Z) position of the center of the checkerboard pattern with respect to the robots' base.
+  - __reference_point_offset__: it is the point (X,Y,Z) position of the center of the checkerboard pattern with respect to the robots' base on eye-in-hand or the robot's TCP on eye-to-hand.
   - __tool_orientation__: it is the orientation of the robot TCP in the robots' base system for every "photo position".
   - __checkerboard_size__: the size of the checkerboard.
 E.g. a checkerboard of 4x4 black-white squares is of size 3 as that is the number of inner crosses.
   - __camera_config_file__: the configuration file for the camera.
 Example at: `configurations/camera_config.json`